Flageolet

 The flageolet is a woodwind instrument and a member of the family of duct flutes that includes recorders and tin whistles.
 There are two basic forms of the instrument: the French, having four finger holes on the front and two thumb holes on the back; and the English, having six finger holes on the front and sometimes a single thumb hole on the back.
 The latter was developed by English instrument maker William Bainbridge, resulting in the "improved English flageolet" in 1803.
 There are also double and triple flageolets, having two or three bodies that allowed for a drone and countermelody.
 Flageolets were made until the 19th century.

 Etymology

 Flageolet means "little flute".
 The name is the diminutive form of the Old French word flajol (flute).
 In Provençal dialect, flute is flaujol or flautol.

 History

 Flageolets have varied greatly during the last 400 years.
 The first flageolets were called "French flageolets", and have four tone-holes on the front and two on the back.
 An early collection of manuscript Lessons for the Flajolet, dating from about 1676, is preserved in the British Library.
 Small versions of this instrument, called bird flageolets, were also made and were used for teaching birds to sing.
 These tiny flageolets have, like the French flageolet, four finger holes on the front and two thumb holes on the back.
-Its invention is often ascribed to the 16th-century Sieur Juvigny in 1581.
+Its invention is often attributed to the 16th-century Sieur Juvigny in 1581.
 It is possible Juvigny refined an earlier design, or was simply a flageolet player.